Jahia/default/README.md

 Default
 ======================
-Digital Experience Manager module with base set of templates and rendering views.
+Jahia module with base set of templates and rendering views.

 ## Open-Source